-Doors will open from 7:30 a.m. until 8:10 a.m., and students must enter through the west entrance.
-From 7:30 a.m. until 8:00 a.m., students are to report to their assigned areas.
-Students may not go to lockers or classrooms until dismissed from their assigned areas.
+Doors will open at 7:30 a.m.
+All students must enter through the west entrance.
+From 7:30 a.m.-8:05 a.m., students are to report to their assigned areas.
+Students may not go to lockers or classrooms prior to 8:05 a.m.

-Sixth graders report to the East Gym and sit on the east bleachers.
-Seventh graders report to the East Gym and sit on the west bleachers.
+- Sixth graders report to the East Gym and sit on the east bleachers. - 2.
+Seventh graders report to the East Gym and sit on the west bleachers. - 3.
 Eighth graders report to the West Gym and sit on the bleachers.